FAQs

 A coaching session might maintain a core focus on cognitive work, like rewiring your thought patterns, while incorporating somatic exercises, visualizations, meditations, and values-based explorations.
 My approach blends most of these tools, with emphasis on deconstructing and transforming your beliefs and thought patterns.

-Here are some things I don't do as a coach (and because the coaching industry is unregulated and full of a lot of unhelpful practices, I have a longer blog post on this topic):
+Here are some things I don't do as a coach (and because the coaching industry is unregulated and full of a lot of unhelpful practices, I have a longer blog post on this):

 I’m not a therapist.
 Coaching and therapy have different goals, and you can certainly benefit from both at the same time.
 If our conversation ever goes in a direction that would be better suited for therapy, I’ll be transparent and immediate in letting you know.
 You can still get coached if you experience anxiety, depression, ADHD, or other psychological challenges, but our scope will stay limited and we won’t veer into psychotherapeutic territory.